1. Getting Organized!

 - Choose a recorder to take notes.

-- Keep all your notes in the Company Folder.
+- Keep all your notes in a Company Folder shared online.

 2. Grab your scripts and then… sit down together in a circle.
 Read through your scene out loud three times: